SucksAtstuff/Succs-Origins/README.md

 **Abilities:**
 - Kinetic Blast: Unleash a powerful force that can demolish structures and repel enemies.
 - Nuclear Meltdown: Trigger a catastrophic explosion, dealing massive damage to your  surroundings.
 And yourself.
+- Kinetic Boost: Gain a high-speed boost in the direction you're looking, allowing for swift navigation and escape.
+However, be cautious, as the rapid acceleration makes you susceptible to fall damage.
 - Kinetically Charged Hands: Harness the power within your hands to mine stone directly, showcasing your ability to manipulate the environment with ease.
 - Irradiated: The closer you are to a nuclear meltdown, the more you glow, revealing your imminent destructive potential.

 **Weaknesses:**
 - Reduced Hearts: Despite your destructive capabilities, your health is limited, making you vulnerable.